chriscasola/merlin/CONTRIBUTING.md

 You can run the tests in watch mode by running `npx lerna run --stream dev --scope @merl/<package-name>`

+You can update the snapshots for snapshot testing by running `npm run update-snapshots`

 ## Contribution Guidlines

 * Add tests for all changes.